thesinghsec/GOAD-on-VMware-for-Windows-Setup-Guide/README.md

 ## ⚡ What’s Included?
 - Detailed instructions for setting up GOAD with VMware on Windows.
 - Commands to simplify deployment process.
-- Troubleshooting tips for common issues.
+- Troubleshooting tips for common issues while installation.

 ## 🔧 Why Use This Guide?
 - Beginner-friendly and easy to follow.